James Lind: Fresh water from the sea

-In the 18th century ships took along water, cordial and milk in casks.
+In the 18th century ships took along water in casks, as well as other drinks such as beer, spirits, cordial and milk in casks.
 According to the Regulations and Instructions relating to His Majesty's Service at Sea, which had been published in 1733 by the Admiralty, sailors were entitled to a gallon of weak beer daily (5/6 of a British gallon, equivalent to the modern American gallon or slightly more than three and a half litres).
 As the beer had been boiled in the brewing process, it was reasonably free from bacteria and lasted for months, unlike water.
 In the Mediterranean, wine was also issued, often fortified with brandy.

-A frigate with 240 men, with stores for four months, carried more than one hundred tons of drinkable liquid.
+A typical frigate with 240 men, with stores for four months, carried more than one hundred tons of drinkable liquid.
 Water quality depended on its source, the condition of casks and for how long it had been kept.
-In normal times, sailors were not allowed to take any water away.
-When water was scarce, it was rationed and rain collected with spread sails.
-Fresh water was also obtained when possible en voyage, but watering places were often marshy, and in the tropics infested with malaria.

-In 1759, Lind discovered that steam from heated salt water was fresh.
-He proposed to use solar energy for the distillation of water.
-But only when a new type of cooking stove was introduced in 1810 was production of fresh water by distillation possible on a useful scale.
+The longer the voyage, particularly in a warmer climate would see water become stagnant and in many cases unusable.
+Furthermore when water was scarce, it was rationed and rain collected with spread sails.
+Although fresh water was obtained when possible en voyage at local harbours and beaches, watering places were not always potable and in some places near the sea, were marshy or contaminated with salt, and in the tropics infested with malaria.
+For this reason, Lind, as well as others had long established attempts to distil fresh water from salt water.
+In 1759, Lind discovered that steam from heated salt water was fresh and capable for use on ships.
+He trialled a variety of methods but eventually perfected a conventional plant involving a tea-kettle, musket barrel and cask that allowed one gallon of fresh water to be made every three hours using a small heat source.
+In 1762, his method was proposed formally before the Royal Society in London and subsequently published in March 1763 on instruction of the Lords Commissioners of the Admiralty for use at sea.
+Fresh water was distilled on some ships using his method (including on the circumnavigation of HMS Dolphin om 1768) but it was not until later adaptations by others (especially with steam power) that distillation was possible on a useful scale for a whole ship.